Broadcasts & Automations Performance

 - Action: Report

-The other possibility offered by the broadcast cards is to review the Details of a broadcast, which applies to all broadcasts except for completed broadcasts.
+Broadcast cards also offer a Details action for all broadcasts except completed ones.
 The information revealed under the Details action varies according to the current status of the broadcast.

 Broadcast Analytics & Reporting

 Only Broadcasts that are in the Completed state will give access to the broadcast analytics & reporting section.
-Select from the following list to view the details of each messaging broadcast report.
+The following links cover each messaging broadcast report.

 Automations Status